Perry: “A Lot” of Democrats Voted in Iowa Caucuses

-KUT’s Matt Largey was one of a group of reporters who caught with Governor Perry in the lobby of the Sheraton West Des Moines as the candidate explained his decision.
+KUT's Matt Largey was one of a group of reporters who caught up with Governor Perry in the lobby of the Sheraton West Des Moines as the candidate explained his decision.

 Rick Perry: I just said I was going to reassess last night.
 I reassessed.
 We’re headed to New Hampshire and South Carolina.

 Reporter: So you’ll participate in both debates?